 The all-new Amazon Echo Plus and the old Echo Plus both offer the same features in terms of Alexa.
 You can ask Alexa to check the news, play your favourite music, ask for sports scores, find out what is on TV that evening, or even find out restaurant hours or information, among plenty of other requests.

 Both Echo Plus speakers also have a built-in Zigbee hub to easily setup and control compatible smart home products but only the new Echo Plus has a built-in temperature sensor.
+This will mean you can tell it to turn on a plug (for example), when you hit a particular indoor temperature.

 You can read all about Zigbee in our separate feature, but the Echo Plus speakers essentially mean you don't need a separate hub, making everything more simple when it comes to controlling compatible devices.
-They also both work with any Works with Alexa smarthome devices too.
+They also both work with any Works with Alexa smart home devices too.

 Additionally, both the Echo Plus speakers allow for calling and messaging between other Echo devices and the Alexa app and this feature will soon include Skype too.